 This is one of those devices you just have to SEE – I’ll do my best.
-The Chuwi Larkbox Mini PC comes with Windows or Linux and has an Intel Celeron J4115 running at 2.5Ghz (according to the box – read on).
-Mone came with Windows 10 Home and I almost immediately upgraded that to Windows 10 Pro.
+I started this blog entry around October 2020 but checkout the updates toward the end.
+The Chuwi Larkbox Mini PC (that Banggood link is no longer valid – there is a newer model but it is much more expensive than the original which is around 150 Euros and still available from Chuwi themselves) comes with Windows or Linux and has an Intel Celeron J4115 running at 2.5Ghz (according to the box – read on).
+Mine came with Windows 10 Home and I almost immediately upgraded that to Windows 10 Pro (then in 2022 – Windows 11).

 Here are more photos – it came in a small box which included a base plate, power supply and instructions, the Chuwi itself is, as you can see, TINY but comes with USB-C-type power (12v @ 2A) and a pair of USB 3 connectors as well as audio (3.5mm), HDMI (full size) and a MicroSD connector.
 Other than that, there’s a power button and that’s IT.